flamingchickens1540/ROOSTER/README.md

 }
 ```

-Additionally, you should be using the latest version of GradleRIO with CTRE Phoenix, Kauai Labs NavX, and Pathfinder v1 vendor libraries installed.
+Additionally, you should be using the latest version of GradleRIO with CTRE Phoenix, Kauai Labs NavX, REV Robotics, and Pathfinder v1 vendor libraries installed.

 We use [JitPack](https://jitpack.io) as a Gradle/Maven repository.
 This means that if you add the project using Gradle it will be automatically updated with the latest changes to the `master` branch, as well as source code and documentation .jar files.